About My Art

 Photography has become a bit of a commodity in recent years with the availability of digital photographs and the immediacy of cell phone cameras.
 My biggest goal is to help people recognize the importance of proper portraits for the family to have as a keepsake as well as something to hang in the home or share with loved ones.

-My portraiture is mainly digital oriented though I'd love to makes formal black and white art portrait for somebody to keep in their home and family.
+My portraiture is mainly digital oriented though I'd love to make black and white art portraits for home or business display, of loved ones, or meaningful locations.